 10. Poop.
 Leave No Trace principals apply to pups as well.
 If they poop anywhere near the trail, dig a hole and bury it.

 12. Paws.
-A lot of people will use booties on their dogs.
+Some people use booties on their dogs.
 I do not.
 I believe if a dog is outside enough, on a variety of rocky and hard surfaces, that their paws really toughen up.
 However, if a dog spends most of their time inside, then plays on the weekends, they might want booties.
 Like our own feet, paws need some TLC.
 I apply Musher's Secret wax to my dog's paws every few days, or more frequently if the terrain is rocky or surface is hot.

 17. Dogs can't hike through most National Parks.
 It can be a logistical challenge to find someone to care for a dog while you walk through the Park, especially since it's hard to predict the dates.
 Be prepared to find a sitter, map an alternate route, or skip around the park.

 19. In camp a trail dog can significantly change the mood with their chipper playfulness and snuggles.
 A lot of hikers have dogs in their lives that they left back home, so many are thrilled to have a dog around to perk them up in the mornings and fill that void.
 Some people though, may not be into having a dog around.
 Be prepared for that and work to surround yourself with people who enjoy the interaction.
 Depending on the trail, there will likely be a variety of social circumstances for your dog to navigate - other hikers, towns, hitches, wildlife, etc. Time on the trail will expand their ability to read body language and navigate various social situations.
+Like us, a seasoned trail dog will be more desensitized to all sorts of circumstances.
+Be patient and work with them on it.

 22. Added cost.
 Bringing a dog along isn't cheap.
-They need the proper gear, food, supplements and Vet visits.
+They need the proper gear, food, supplements and vet visits.
 If you bought cheap dog food and didn't feed supplements (which I would NOT recommend for proper nutrition and this level of activity!), then you could probably budget under $50 per month on trail, perhaps $200-$400 total for a thru-hike, including gear and trips to the Vet (vaccinations, medications, etc).
 With an average to superior food intake, and depending on the size of your dog, I'd budget for ~$100/month (~$500 total).
 These are just averages, but the bottom line is that unless you are frugal with your money, at the expense of your dog's health, bringing them along is a significant added cost.

 Questions?
 Please shoot me a comment below.